electron0zero/GeoCorrect/readme.md

 # GeoCorrect
-Correction of Maps based on VGI Data
+Correction of maps(location data) using on VGI data

 # Instructions